Refurbished Medical Devices Market Size and Share

 Recent Industry Developments

-• April 2025: Master Medical Equipment announced its membership with the Health Industry Distributors Association (HIDA), a strategic partnership aimed at enhancing their commitment to healthcare distribution excellence and strengthening their position in the refurbished medical equipment market.
+• April 2025: Master Medical Equipment announced its membership with the Health Industry Distributors Association (HIDA), a strategic partnership aimed at enhancing their commitment to healthcare distribution excellence and strengthening their position in the refurbished medical devices market.

 • January 2025: Henry Schein reported a USD 250 million strategic investment from KKR, which acquired a 12% stake in the company to support strategic growth and operational excellence in healthcare distribution and services.